 GML visits the Dharug Keeping Place

-During GML’s visit, the team viewed part of the collection linked to archaeological work undertaken by our archaeolgists in Parramatta, including material uncovered during the Club Parramatta project.
-These investigations, conducted in collaboration with Aboriginal community representatives, revealed rare ironstone artefacts and further evidence of Parramatta’s deep time history.
+We were fortunate to have supervised access to part of the collection linked to archaeological work undertaken by our archaeologists in Parramatta, including materials uncovered during the Club Parramatta project.
+These investigations, conducted in collaboration with Aboriginal community representatives, revealed rare ironstone artefacts, and evidences Parramatta’s deep time history.

 The team view material uncovered during excavation for the Club Parramatta development.